Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Introduction

-Signal processing at both mmWave and THz-band faces several challenges, such as severe path loss, short transmission distance, and \textit{beam-split}.
+Signal processing at both mmWave and THz-band brings several new challenges, such as severe path loss, short transmission distance, and \textit{beam-split}~\cite{beamSquint_FeiFei_Wang2019Oct,delayPhasePrecoding_THz_Dai2022Mar,trueTimeDelayBeamSquint,elbir_THZ_CE_ArrayPerturbation_Elbir2022Aug}.
 To overcome these challenges at reduced hardware costs, hybrid analog and digital beamforming architectures are employed in a massive multiple-input multiple-output (MIMO) array configuration~\cite{heath2016overview,elbir2022Nov_Beamforming_SPM}.
 For higher spectral efficiency (SE) and lower complexity, massive MIMO systems employ wideband signal processing, wherein subcarrier-dependent (SD) baseband and subcarrier-independent (SI) analog beamformers are used.
 In particular, the weights of the analog beamformers are subject to a single (sub-)carrier frequency~\cite{alkhateeb2016frequencySelective}.
 Therefore, the beam generated across the subcarriers points to different directions causing {beam-split} (also referred to as beam-squint) phenomenon~\cite{elbir_THZ_CE_ArrayPerturbation_Elbir2022Aug,beamSquint_FeiFei_Wang2019Oct}.
 Compared to mmWave frequencies, the impact of beam-split is more severe in THz massive MIMO because of wider system bandwidths in the latter (see Fig.~\ref{fig_ArrayGain_BS}).
-Beam-split must be addressed for reliable system performance.
+It is, therefore, highly desired to address beam-split for reliable system performance.

-The existing techniques to compensate for the impact of beam-split mostly employ additional hardware components, e.g., time-delayer (TD) networks~\cite{trueTimeDelayBeamSquint,delayPhasePrecoding_THz_Dai2022Mar} and SD phase shifter networks~\cite{beamSquintAwareHB_SD_You2022Aug} to virtually realize SD analog beamformers.
-However, these approaches are inefficient with respect to cost and power~\cite{elbir_thz_jrc_Magazine_Elbir2022Aug}.
-Note that beam-split compensation does not require additional hardware components for estimation of the communications channel and radar target direction-of-arrival, which are handled in the digital domain.
-Thus, the generation of SD analog beamformers is possible but additional (analog) hardware is required for hybrid (analog/digital) beamformer design.
+The existing techniques to compensate for beam-split largely rely on additional hardware components, e.g., time-delayer (TD) \cite{trueTimeDelayBeamSquint,delayPhasePrecoding_THz_Dai2022Mar} and SD phase shifter networks~\cite{beamSquintAwareHB_SD_You2022Aug} to virtually realize SD analog beamformers.
+However, these approaches are inefficient with respect to both cost and power~\cite{elbir_thz_jrc_Magazine_Elbir2022Aug}.
+Note that, the estimation of the communications channel and radar target direction-of-arrival (DoA) are handled in the digital domain.
+Hence, beam-split compensation for these tasks does not require additional hardware components.
+It is, therefore, possible to employ SD analog beamformers but the additional (analog) hardware is used only for hybrid (analog/digital) beamformer design.